kr-matthews/activities-on-this-day/README.md

 **Note that this is NOT an official Strava app, and is NOT endorsed by Strava.**

-// todo: add screenshot(s)
+// todo: add screenshot(s) once UI is done

 ## Features

 ### Current

 - Authenticate with Strava oauth.
-- Retain refresh token to stay logged in.
+- Retain refresh token to stay logged in until access is explicitly revoked.
+- If not already done today, fetch an access token and then fetch activities from Strava.
-- Display activities, partitioned by year.
+- Display activities with maps, partitioned by year.

 ### Potential Future

 See [enhancements](https://github.com/kr-matthews/activities-on-this-day/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) on GitHub.

-- Simple map per activity, with no much functionality besides panning and zooming.

 ## Original Intentions